Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: Extension to quadratically constrained quadratic programs

-This section collects the proofs of Theorems~\ref{thm:feas-mi-lcqp}, \ref{thm:obj-mi-lcqp}, and \ref{thm:sol-mi-lcqp}.
-Similar to the LCQP case, the proofs are also based on the WL test (Algorithm~\ref{alg:WL-mi-lcqp}) and its separation power to distinguish MI-LCQP problems with different properties.
-We define the separation power of Algorithm~\ref{alg:WL-mi-lcqp} as follows.
+Similarly, the proofs of Theorem~\ref{thm:feas-qcqp}, \ref{thm:obj-qcqp}, and \ref{thm:sol-qcqp} are based on showing that the WL test associated with the GNN classes $\calF_{\textup{QCQP}}$ and $\calF_{\textup{QCQP}}^W$ have sufficiently strong separation power to distinguish QCQP problems with different properties.
+We will present and prove such separation results (Theorem~\ref{thm:qcqp_same_WL2obj}, Theorem~\ref{thm:qcqp-sameWL2sol}, and Corollary~\ref{cor:qcqp-sameWL2sol}) in the rest of this subsection, and do not repeat the same arguments as described in the Proof of Theorem~\ref{thm:obj-lcqp} and Theorem~\ref{thm:sol-lcqp}.